Autism and Eating Disorders: Autistic Traits & Food Challenges

 Explore the relationship between ASD and eating disorders

 Autism spectrum disorder (ASD), commonly referred to as autism, is listed in the developmental disorders category of the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
 The condition's symptoms emerge during the developmental phase in children, typically before they go to school.
 However, autism spectrum disorders can be diagnosed at any age.
-This condition causes difficulty in social situations, repetitive behavior, and hyperfixation.
+Autism causes difficulty in social situations, repetitive behavior, and hyperfixation.

 Symptoms of autism typically fall into one of two categories: social communication difficulties and restricted or repetitive behaviors.
 Social communication difficulties can include the following: